coralogix/telemetry-shippers/fluent-bit/http/README.md

 ## Update APP_NAME and SUB_SYSTEM
 The default configuration for the `APP_NAME` is namespace, which means the apps will be separated by namespaces.
 The deafult configuration for the `SUB_SYSTEM` is container_name, which means the the sub_system will be separated by container names.
-If you want to change the value of one of these, to a static value - meaning it's hardcoded like 'production', 'test', you will need `in addition` to the --set you add to the install command, to create the following override file [which exists under the `examples` directory], in order to change the `FILTER` section.
+If you want to change the value of one of these, to a static value - meaning it's hardcoded like 'production', 'test', you will need instead of adding '--set' to the install command, to create the following override file [which exists under the `examples` directory], in order to change the `FILTER` section.

 If the value you set is hardcoded in app_name, then you need to write:
 ```